Anufo language: Phonology

-Syntax of Anufᴐ
+Syntax

-Basically, Anufᴐ follows the canonical subject-verb-object (SVO) structure in its sentential construction like other cross-linguistic realisations.For instance, in the structure: Kojo akun baka ni (Lit.
+Anufo follows the canonical subject-verb-object (SVO) structure in its sentential construction like other cross-linguistic realisations.For instance, in the structure: Kojo akun baka ni (Lit.
 Kojo has killed the tree), the subject, Kojo (Noun) precedes the verb phrase (has killed), and the direct object (tree).
 In naturally occurring speech, such sentential constructions in Anufᴐ may undergo pronoun replacement such as in the construction: Kojo akun i (Kojo has killed it).
 Where the Anufɔ generic pronoun "i", also undefined by number, animacy and gender, is used in place of (the tree).

 Writing

 Anufɔ is written in the Latin alphabet, with the addition of the letters Ɛ ɛ, Ɱ ɱ, Ŋ ŋ and Ɔ ɔ.